BioRDM/Network-Analysis/README.md

 |---------------- assets
             (Stores additional resources, such as the .ttf file for the font type used in the PDF report.)
 |---------------- data
-            (Contains datasets from the Centre for Engineering Biology at the University of Edinburgh.)
+            (Contains the Rmarkdown template for the reports.)
 |---------------- tests
             (Contains unit-tests for the package.)
 |------- .Rbuildignore